Overview of Office 365 Groups for administrators

 - Guests - Group guests are members who are from outside your organization.
 By default group members can invite guests to join your group, though you can control that setting.

-People in the following admin roles can create and manage groups in the admin center: global admin, Exchange admin, user management admin.
+Only global admins and user management admins can create and manage groups in the admin center.
 You can't be a delegated admin (for example, a consultant who is an admin on behalf of).

 As an administrator, you can: